 Just outside of your campsite you have access to the playground and the pavilion.
 There you can set up any family gatherings that you need or have a great view of the fountains in the pond while you chow down on some lunch.
 The playground is perfect for young kids.
 Watch them while your partner prepares the food and you’ll be raring to go.

-However, the real perks to stay at the Dakota Meadows is just how close you are to all the action.
-We are talking about casinos, hotels,
+However, the real perks of staying at the Dakotah Meadows is just how close you are to all the action.
+We are talking about casinos, hotels, play works, and a sports and fitness center all in the near vicinity.
+You can rest in the RV park and when you want some time away visit one of the many options in the area.

 Little Six Casino is the nearby draw that is open 24/7 take a chance to earn some big money with several gambling options.
 If your not interested in the casino than may Playworks is more for you.
 Playworks is an indoor play structure that allows kids to have the time of their lives.
 They are very accommodating even allowing adults that are accompanying a child to enter free.

-So experience the urban possibilities in and around the Dakota Meadows RV Park.
+So experience the urban possibilities in and around the Dakotah Meadows RV Park.

 3. Thumper Pond Resort